AI4WORK-Project/sliding-work-sharing/README.md

     "slidingDecision": "HUMAN_ON_THE_LOOP",
     "description": "Human has to be informed about AI's rescheduling" },
-  "decisionExplanation": {}
+  "decisionExplanation": {
+    "...": "..."
   }
+}
 ```
 _Please Note_: The `decisionExplanation` is not shown here for the sake of brevity.
-An example is described [here](#explanation-of-the-decisionexplanation-field).
+An example is described [here](#how-to-read-the-decisionexplanation).

 ---